 Date of photo unknown, but probably in

 the 1950s.
-He was a family doctor in Jackson County, TN from
+He was a family doctor in Jackson County, TN

-around 1907 until he died in 1962 Photo probably taken at the same time as
+from around 1907 until he died in 1962.
+Photo

-of Dr. Reeves, dated Sept.
-27,
+Reeves, dated Sept.
+27, 1889, and

-and Vanderbilt University Medical College, Nashville,
+Vanderbilt University Medical College, Nashville,

 Tennessee": Dr. Reeves received his degree in 1891, and